-- how appropriate content is for children and young people.
+- how appropriate the content is for children and young people.

-Ease of signing up, ability to report and block inappropriate material, and the ability to modify privacy settings are all key elements of international recognised standards for internet safety.
+Ease of signing up, ability to report and block inappropriate material, and the ability to modify privacy settings are all key elements of internationally recognised standards for internet safety.

 What parents "need to know"

-The data for each social network was analysed separately.
-For the "What parents need to know" section of the guide, we looked at 3 sections of the questionnaire (signing up, reporting and privacy settings).
+The data for each social network was analysed individually.
+For the "What parents need to know" section of the guide, we looked at what children were telling us about the site in terms of its risks, as well as the things they like most about it.
+We also looked at 4 sections of the parents' questionnaire (signing up, reporting, privacy settings and safety and support).

-We gave each question rated by the O2/NSPCC Parent Advisory Board, a numerical score from 0 to 5.
+We gave each question a numerical score from 0 to 5.
 The higher the score, the better the site or service was at providing and making easily accessible its internet safety features.
-We then added up the totals for each of the 3 categories.
-Positive, neutral and negative thresholds were defined based on the number of questions asked and the minimum and maximum numerical scores possible.
+We then added up the totals for each of the 4 categories.
+Positive, neutral and negative thresholds were defined based on the number of questions asked and the minimum and maximum numerical scores possible:

 Quotes from parents, children and young people